Mahmoud Mestiri

 Mahmoud Mestiri (25 December 1929 in Tunis – 28 June 2006) was a Tunisian diplomat and politician, who served as the minister of foreign affairs from 1987 to 1988.
-He was serving as the ambassador of Tunisia when he was appointed to the post.
+He was serving as the ambassador of Tunisia when he was appointed to the post when President Habib Bourguiba was deposed by Zine El Abidine Ben Ali and a new cabinet was formed.
 In both posts he replaced Hédi Mabrouk.
 Mestiri was former president of the Tunisian football team Club Africain.